Banner

 Why School Districts Need Cybersecurity

-According to SchoolSafety.gov, which is run by the U.S. Department of Homeland Security, virtually every educational institution is at risk of cyber attack — especially K-12 school districts.
+According to SchoolSafety.gov, which is run by the U.S. Department of Homeland Security, virtually every educational institution is at risk of cyber attack.
+This includes K-12 school districts.

 Per the Cybersecurity and Infrastructure Security Agency (CISA), the average school district experiences at least one cyber incident per school day.
 Worse yet, CISA reported in 2023 that K-12 cyber attacks tripled during the COVID-19 pandemic.
 In other words, the problem is only getting worse.